chirangi-patel/FlickrImageSearchApp/README.md

 * Add attractive icons and improve UI to enrich the look and feel of the app.
 * Use Navigation coordinator to manage routing between screens.
 * Implement UI Tests
+* Use latest third party library like Alamofire, SwiftLint, Lottie, etc using Coocapod